plastikup/roundabout-simulator/README.md

-# roundabout simulator
+## roundabout simulator

-11th grade Expo-science subject - with THREE.js and VITE, made in Javascript
+11th grade Expo-science subject: a roundabout simulation using real datas collected irl.
+Created in Javascript with THREE.js and VITE.